Convert RTF to TXT

 Q: Can I convert TXT back to RTF?

-Q: Can I edit the TXT file?
+Q: Can I use the TXT output with command-line tools?